-43. In addition to providing critical information for WFP's decision-making, VAM will provide information relevant to food security to the Government, United Nations agencies and development partners.
-VAM will also support the Government's efforts to establish a national food security monitoring system and develop capacity to track changes in food security.
+42. In addition to providing critical information for WFP's decision-making, VAM will provide food security information to the Government, United Nations agencies and development partners.
+VAM will also support the Government's efforts to establish a national food security monitoring system and develop capacity to track fluctuations in food security levels.
 VAM will help ensure shared understanding of food security issues and common priorities for action.